 They also give small sized art prints away to anyone who attends the auction.
 And free champagne.

-This is for all of the true art nerds!
-The auctioneers do a great job at giving you a little art history during the auction, and they have plenty of stories to tell about the works and artists.
-The last cruise I was on also had a number of art seminars that were separate from the auctions, focusing on art history, a few specific artists and art terminology.
-I know what you are thinking…but really, they were fun!
+This is for all of the true art nerds.
+The auctioneers do a great job of giving you a little art history during the auction, and they have plenty of stories to tell about the works and artists.
+Many cruises will also offer art seminars that are separate from the auctions.
+These events focus on art history, a few specific artists, and art terminology.